-Skin cancer bill to skyrocket by 2015, Australian study findsNovember 19th, 2012 in Cancer
+Skin cancer bill to skyrocket by 2015, Australian study findsNovember 19, 2012 by Sunanda Creagh in Medicine & Health / Cancer

 Taxpayers will be spending over $700m annually to treat Australia's most common skin cancers by the year 2015, with over-65s making up the bulk of patients, a new study has found.

 Non-melanoma skin cancers, which include basal cell carcinoma (BCC) and squamous cell carcinoma (SCC), are less deadly but more common than melanoma skin cancers and make up the majority of cancer cases in Australia.

 So vast is the number of people needing non-melanoma skin cancers cut out, cancer registries would be overloaded if they collected data on them, said the study's lead author, St Vincent's Hospital Melbourne dermatologist Professor Rodney Sinclair.

 Instead, the authors of the study researched data from the Medicare Benefits Schedule to assess the current and future scale of the problem.
 Their results are published in the Medical Journal of Australia today.

 The team found that treatment for non-melanoma skin cancers soared 86% between 1997 and 2010 and is on track to rise by a further 22% between 2010 and 2015.
 Skin cancers are more likely to appear in older people and the ageing population will place extra pressure on medical infrastructure in coming years, the study found.